dotcomjungle/search-autocomplete-by-dotcomjungle/README.md

 Version: 1.0

-A customizable search widget that autocompletes the titles of products, blog posts, events, or anything else you choose.
+A customizable Wordpress search widget that autocompletes the titles of products, blog posts, events, or anything else you choose.